mediamonks/muban/docs/v2/12-guides.md

   smart-component
 ```

-After that enter the desired name of your page.
+After that enter the desired name of your page and press `enter` again.

-> **Note:** The casing will automatically be changed to the required format.

 ```
 ?
 Which template do you want to use? my-page
 ?
 What name do you want to use? ()
 ```
+> **Note:** The casing will automatically be changed to the required format.

 After you've provided the name you can choose the location where the page should be created.
 The default directory is shown so if you don't want to change this just press `enter` to continue.

-> **Note:** If you want to provide a different location please provide the full relative path from the root of your project.*

 ```
 ?
 Which template do you want to use? page
 ?
 What name do you want to use? my-page
 ?
 Where do you want to create the page? (./src/data)
 ```
+> **Note:** If you want to provide a different location please provide the full relative path from the root of your project.*

 After that you can provide an optional list of blocks that you want to render out on that page.
 If you want to skip this step you can just press `enter`.
 Otherwise provide a `slug-cased` list of components that you want to render.